-There’s something about fruit from tropical climes that quenches and cools like no other.
+There’s something about tropical fruit that quenches and cools like no other.
 Seek out these exotic imports in summer, using our guide below to help you.

 These are the seeds of the coconut palm, native to South America.
 You can extract the sweet water by tapping into the three eyes at the bottom (avoid any sunken eyes).
 The flesh is delicious in desserts.